Insights from owning a small business by Drew Harden.

 giving up control to employees quote

-4. Customers Will Never Love a Company Until the Team Members Love it First
+4. Customers Will Never Love A Company Until The Team Members Love It First

 We play an interesting game at Blue Compass.
 Our main conference room has one wall comprised entirely of glass.
 When we hold interviews, the interviewee typically sits with his or her back to the glass.
 Years ago, a couple of our team members started trying to make me laugh while I interviewed people.
 It started with such attempts as a cartwheel or a funny face.
 Soon it escalated to pushing each other around on chairs and breaking open a piñata.
 During a recent interview, I looked up to see a few of our team members carrying a full couch by the conference room while someone calmly sat on the couch, working on her computer (for the record, our team has not yet gotten me to laugh).